How to Respond to Statement of Purpose Prompt for the University of Texas-Austin as a Transfer Student

 • If you are changing majors, why are you making that change?
 In as compelling terms as possible, why is that change the best for you and your goals as you transfer to UT-Austin?

 A final word of caution here: Many of the majors at UT-Austin are exceptionally competitive.
-To improve their chance of admissions, some applicants will apply to a less competitive major, thinking that they can change majors to the more competitive major once they’ve been admitted into UT-Austin.
-Switching to majors is incredibly difficult if not impossible to do for some of the more selective programs at UT-Austin.
-Additionally, most admissions officers are able to suss out when an applicant isn’t being candid about their interest in a major—and it almost certainly will lead to your application being rejected.
+To improve their chances of admission, some applicants will apply to a less competitive major, thinking that they can change majors to the more competitive major once they’ve been admitted into UT-Austin.
+Switching majors is incredibly difficult, if not impossible, to do for some of the more selective programs at UT-Austin.
+Additionally, most admissions officers are able to tell when an applicant isn’t being candid about their interest in a major—and it almost certainly will lead to your application being rejected.

 Final Thoughts

 Transferring colleges is an incredibly daunting ordeal, but it can open up the personal and professional experiences you want out of your undergraduate career.
-If you are interested in transferring to the University of Texas-Austin or any other college but are not sure where to start, contact The Enrichery about hourly college admissions support for your transfer application!
+If you are interested in transferring to the University of Texas-Austin or any other college but are not sure where to start, contact The Enrichery about college admissions support for your transfer application!
+The deadline to apply for the Summer/Fall semester at the University of Texas is March 1st, so book your appointments soon.
 We also offer virtual college admissions sessions for any students living outside of Houston!